ilosey14/messagebox/README.md

 ) => void
 ```

-See the example file for more detailed implementation and a live demo.
+See the `example.html` for a more detailed implementation and a live demo.

 For commonly used content, templates can be defined before the `messagebox.js` script
 using the following container and the `data-name` attribute for each child.